itsjesushx/TheSushiRoles/README.md

 **NOTE:**
 - Blind only affects Crewmates.
-- If you have the Blind Modifier and get sidekicked, you will lose the Modifier.
+- If you have the Blind Modifier and get recruited, you will lose the Modifier.

 ### Game Options
 | Name | Description